ansys/pymapdl/doc/source/getting_started/docker.rst

   PS docker exec -it mapdl /bin/bash

-This command execute the command shell (``/bin/bash``) of the container and attach your current terminal to it (interactive ``-it``).
+This command executes the command shell (``/bin/bash``) of the container and attaches your current terminal to it (interactive ``-it``).

 .. code:: pwsh

   PS C:\Users\user> docker exec -it mapdl /bin/bash [root@c14560bff70f /]#

-Now you can commands inside the docker image an navigate inside it.
+Now you can enter commands inside the Docker container and navigate inside it.

 .. code:: pwsh